-‘People want change but fear the guns’: Fighting for democracy in eSwatini
+‘People want change but fear the guns’: Fighting for democracy in Eswatini

 ‘A sham’

 In late September, the country held elections to elect 59 members of parliament.
-Because the eSwatini Constitution bans political parties, only individuals can stand for election.
+Because the Eswatini constitution bans political parties, only individuals can stand for election.

 Some political movements like PUDEMO have been fighting for collective recognition and decline to participate on an individual basis.